About

 Documentary Organization of Canada (DOC)

 The Documentary Organization of Canada is a non-profit organization representing the interests of independent film and video makers in Canada.
 DOC promotes the production of independent documentaries through a number of activities, including the annual Hot Docs Canadian International Documentary Film Festival.
-The Ottawa-Gatineau chapter of DOC was formed in 2005 to address the needs of local documentary filmmakers.

 Le Front des réalisateurs indépendants du Canada (FRIC)